compostellaarianna/compostellaarianna/README.md

 # Hi, I'm Arianna 👋

-I'm a linguist and postdoctoral researcher with a PhD in Linguistics focused on **Statistical Learning, Formal Language Theory, and hierarchical structure**.
+I'm a linguist and postdoctoral researcher with a PhD in Linguistics focused on **Statistical Learning in Human Cognition** and the representation of sequential and hierarchical structure.

-During my PhD, I investigated how statistical regularities in sequential input can support the construction of **recursive hierarchical representations**, and proposed a **cognitive parsing algorithm** modeling the transition from sequence to hierarchy.
+My doctoral research investigated how **statistical regularities** in sequential input can scaffold the construction of **recursive hierarchical representations**.
+Combining **Formal Language Theory, Artificial Grammar Learning, and cognitive modeling**, I proposed a **cognitive parsing model** in which statistical cues progressively support **segmentation, chunking, categorization, and labeling** of the input, thereby **reducing processing demands** and constraining the search space involved in **mapping linear sequences onto hierarchical structure**.

 📖 [Read my PhD thesis](https://iris.univr.it/handle/11562/1134066)